Oakland DUI Lawyer

 Highly recommended.
 Just have a chat with him, you’ll know.”

-- You are over 21 and blood alcohol content (BAC) is at or above the “legal limit” of .08 percent
+- You are age 21 or over and have a blood alcohol concentration or “BAC” at or above the “legal limit,” which is 0.08 percent;

-- You are under 21 and you have consumed any alcohol
+- You are under the age of 21 and have a blood alcohol concentration of 0.01 percent or higher;

-- You display signs of intoxication due to alcohol, drugs, or any combination of these substances
+- You display signs of intoxication due to alcohol, drugs, or any combination of the two.

-If you are underage or driving a vehicle that requires a commercial driver’s license (CDL), the legal limit is different than the standard .08 percent.
-If you are a CDL holder and driving a truck, bus, or other commercial vehicles, then you can be charged with a DUI for a BAC at .04 percent or higher.
-If you are under 21 years old, California has a “zero-tolerance” policy, meaning you can be arrested for a DUI with any amount of alcohol in your system.
+Yes, you read that right.
+If you’re driving a vehicle that requires a commercial drivers license (CDL), the legal limit is lower than the standard .08 percent.
+If you’re under 21 years old, California has a “zero-tolerance” policy, meaning you can be arrested for a DUI if you’re driving with any amount of alcohol in your system.

-While there is a misdemeanor DUI offense, there are also several other DUI crimes you can be charged with depending on the circumstances.
-At Silver Law Firm, our experienced California DUI attorneys are prepared to represent you in a variety of traffic and criminal cases, including:
+While there is such a thing as a misdemeanor DUI offense, there are also several other DUI charges you can receive depending on the details of your DUI arrest.

-If you are under 21 years and your BAC test comes back with a result of .01 percent or more, you may be arrested and charged with an underage DUI.
+If you’re under 21 years and your blood alcohol concentration test comes back with a result of .01 percent or more, you may be arrested and charged with an underage DUI.